More about: 14 Things to Do in Harlem NYC

 2. Book a guided gospel tour

-The renewal in music, starting with the aforementioned renaissance, was an extraordinary phenomenon in Harlem.
+The musical renewal, stemming from the aforementioned Renaissance, was an extraordinary phenomenon in Harlem.
 Gospel and jazz dominated the streets of New York.
-And even today they still define to a large extent the idiosyncrasy of this charismatic place.
+And even today, they largely define the unique character of this charismatic place.

-If you want to delve deeper into this phenomenon, I recommend you take a gospel tour and go to a mass.
-You will have the opportunity to connect with the spirituality and the most genuine values of the neighborhood.
-In addition, together with a tour guide, you will optimize your time.
-You can expect crowded places, a ceremony of about 2 h. and to be asked for a donation.
-Always remember that a mass is a moment of religious communion, be respectful and follow the rules of the place.
+If you want to delve deeper into this phenomenon, I recommend taking a gospel tour and attending a service.
+You’ll have the opportunity to connect with the neighborhood’s spirituality and most authentic values.
+Plus, with a tour guide, you’ll make the most of your time.
+Expect crowded venues, a ceremony lasting about 2 hours, and a request for a donation.
+Always remember that a service is a moment of religious communion; be respectful and follow the venue’s rules.

-I offer you several options that will allow you to learn more about their lifestyle, customs and history:
+Here are several options that will allow you to learn more about their lifestyle, customs, and history:

-- Harlem tour with gospel mass (Sunday), from $85
+- Harlem tour with a gospel mass (Sunday), starting at $85

-- Sunday gospel mass with locals in Harlem, from $60
+- Sunday Gospel Mass with locals in Harlem, starting at $61

-If you want to know the place where Billie Holliday' s career was born, you must go to Bill's Place.
-This club was an authentic speakeasy during Prohibition in 1920 and still maintains its spirit.
+If you want to visit the place where Billie Holiday ’s career began, you must head to Bill’s Place.
+This club was a genuine speakeasy during Prohibition in the 1920s and still retains its spirit.

-Run by Dr. Theda Palmer and Bill Saxton, "the king of Harlem jazz", the venue promises visitors a night of pure jazz.
-You can enjoy a jamming session with exceptional musicians.
-The place is small, intimate and noisy.
+Run by Dr. Theda Palmer and Bill Saxton, “the king of Harlem jazz,” the venue promises visitors a night of the purest jazz.
+You can enjoy a jam session with exceptional musicians.
+The venue is small, intimate, and lively.
 It offers an unforgettable experience for those who love live music.
-This will be one of the options you will know if you book a tour of jazz venues in Harlem.
+This will be one of the stops you’ll visit if you book a tour of Harlem’s jazz venues.

 - Address: 148 West 133rd Street (between Seventh and Lenox Avenues).